nolus-protocol/test-suit/README.md

     * **--nolus-local-network <nolus-local-net-url>**, by default this is: http://localhost:26612

-    * **--ibc-token <ibc-denom>**, by default this is: ibc/8A34AF0C1943FD0DFCDE9ADBF0B2C9959C45E87E6088EA2FC6ADACD59261B8A2

     * **--lpp-native <stable-denom>**, by default this is: uusdc

     * **--home-dir <nolus-accounts-dir>**, by default this is: home/.nolus

-    You can get selected IBC and lpp-native in reserve account through: **/cosmzone/scripts/init-local-network.sh**.
+    You can get selected lpp-native in reserve account through: **/cosmzone/scripts/init-local-network.sh**.
     Example:

     ``./scripts/init-local-network.sh --wasm-code-path <path_to_contracts_wasm_files> --wasm-script-path <path_to_"smart-contracts/scripts/deploy-contracts-genesis.sh"> --reserve-tokens 1000000000uusdc,100000000unolus``

     ```sh
-    yarn test-local
+    yarn test
     ```